Will The Federal Right To Try Law Leave Terminally Ill Medical Cannabis Patients Behind?

 Sisley’s study received an Investigational New Drug identification number for marijuana in November of 2010 and she has also been granted a Schedule I license from the DEA as a researcher, allowing her to conduct her study without violating the cannabis ban under the CSA.

 The final requirement of her study would have to meet is that the development of the drug must still be pursued by an active manufacturer or, in other words, that the drug’s development has not been discontinued.
 “I don’t know any manufacturers that are actively pursuing the ongoing development of dry flower,” says McNichol.

-The condition seems to be aimed at pharmaceutical companies and that the development of an experimental drug not be discontinued.
+The condition seems to be aimed at pharmaceutical companies so the development of an experimental drug is not discontinued.
 A question remains regarding the final requirement of the new Right to Try law.
 Would the NIDA grow-op qualify under this criteria since it grows cannabis only for research purposes and the development of a plant cannot be discontinued?

-Yet even if the MAPS study meets the requirements of the law, it could come down to whether cannabis can be used to treat a life-threatening disease.
+Yet even if the Sisley’s study meets the requirements of the law, it could come down to whether cannabis can be used to treat a life-threatening disease.